2020 Styrofoam Collection is back!

 Styrofoam and packing material is collected quarterly in January, April, July and October at the Emmanuel UMC Ministry Center (house with carport at end of parking lot) (10755 Scaggsville Rd, Laurel, MD)

 Please do not drop off Styrofoam at the church if not during the collection period as there is no place to store it.
-You can take Styrofoam to Alpha Ridge Convenient Center and packing material to The UPS Store when we are not collecting.
+You can take Styrofoam to EPS Recycling in Crofton, MD (designated bins behind the SECU building) and packing material to The UPS Store or the Post Office when we are not collecting.